2008 Indiana Democratic presidential primary: Results

 The day on which the Indiana primary occurred was known as Super Tuesday III.
-Along with North Carolina which held its primary on the same day, this was largely considered the "Waterloo" of the Democratic primaries.
+Along with North Carolina, which held its primary on the same day, this was largely considered the "Waterloo" of the Democratic primaries.
 Obama had been under fire for controversial remarks made by the Reverend Jeremiah Wright and was not initially expected to do well in Indiana, a state with similar demographics to Ohio and Pennsylvania, so pulling out a narrow loss was perceived as successful by the media.
-Further hurting Clinton's campaign was the time-zone differences, with her double-digit defeat in North Carolina reported in prime time, and the news of the slim victory in Indiana had come too late.
+Further hurting Clinton's campaign was the time-zone difference; her double-digit defeat in North Carolina was reported in prime time, and the news of the slim victory in Indiana had come too late.
 MSNBC's Tim Russert said that Clinton "did not get the game-changer she wanted tonight" and "We now know who the Democratic nominee will be."

 Analysis

-Hillary Rodham Clinton's narrow win in the Indiana Democratic Primary can be traced to a number of factors.
-According to exit polls, 78 percent of voters in the Indiana Democratic Party were Caucasian and they opted for Clinton 60-40 percent compared to the 17 percent of voters who were African American who backed Obama by a margin of 89-11.
-Obama won young voters under the age of 40 by a margin of 59-41 while Clinton won older voters over the age of 40 by a margin of 58-42.
+Hillary Rodham Clinton's narrow win in the Indiana Democratic primary can be traced to a number of factors.
+According to exit polls, 78 percent of voters in the Indiana Democratic Party were Caucasian and they opted for Clinton 60–40 percent compared to the 17 percent of voters who were African American who backed Obama by a margin of 89–11.
+Obama won young voters under the age of 40 by a margin of 59–41 while Clinton won older voters over the age of 40 by a margin of 58–42.
 The results varied according to socioeconomic class in Indiana.
-Obama won extremely poor voters with less than a $15,000 family income by a margin of 58-42.
-Clinton won middle class voters with family incomes of $15,000-$75,000 by a margin of 53-47.
-Obama won upper middle voters with a family income of $75,000-$100,000 by a margin of 51-49 while Clinton won more affluent voters with incomes of over $100,000 by a margin of 54-46 percent.
-Clinton won less educated voters (high school graduates backed her 54-46 while those with some college and/or an associate degree supported her 55-45) while Obama won more educated voters (college graduates and those with postgraduate studies both backed him 56-44).
-Clinton won self-identified Democrats, who made up 67 percent of the electorate, by a margin of 52-48 as well as self-identified Republicans, who made up 10 percent of the electorate, by a margin of 54-46; Obama won Independents, who made up 23 percent of the electorate, by a margin of 54-46.
+Obama won extremely poor voters with less than a $15,000 family income by a margin of 58–42.
+Clinton won middle class voters with family incomes of $15,000-$75,000 by a margin of 53–47.
+Obama won upper middle voters with a family income of $75,000-$100,000 by a margin of 51–49 while Clinton won more affluent voters with incomes of over $100,000 by a margin of 54–46 percent.
+Clinton won less educated voters (high school graduates backed her 54–46 while those with some college and/or an associate degree supported her 55–45) while Obama won more educated voters (college graduates and those with postgraduate studies both backed him 56–44).
+Clinton won self-identified Democrats, who made up 67 percent of the electorate, by a margin of 52–48 as well as self-identified Republicans, who made up 10 percent of the electorate, by a margin of 54–46; Obama won Independents, who made up 23 percent of the electorate, by a margin of 54–46.
 Obama won voters who identified themselves as liberal while Clinton won voters who said they were moderate and/or conservative.
-Regarding religion, Clinton won Protestants by a margin of 51-49 percent along with Roman Catholics by a margin of 61-39 percent; Obama won voters who identified with other religions by a margin of 60-40 as well as atheists/agnostics by a margin of 57-43.
+Regarding religion, Clinton won Protestants by a margin of 51–49 percent along with Roman Catholics by a margin of 61–39 percent; Obama won voters who identified with other religions by a margin of 60–40 as well as atheists/agnostics by a margin of 57–43.